canonical/real-time-ubuntu-docs/docs/explanation/schedulers.rst

 keep track of the processes and their virtual runtimes.
 The red-black tree is a self-balancing binary search tree that ensures that the processes are sorted by their virtual runtimes.
-This allows the CFS scheduler to quickly find the process with the smallest virtual runtime and schedule it to run next, like showed in the image below.
+This allows the CFS scheduler to quickly find the process with the smallest virtual runtime and schedule it to run next, as shown in the image below.

 .. image:: cfs_scheduler.svg